Liberty University: Student life

+Liberty University is a conservative Evangelical college, which is reflected in its honor code and other policies.
+The university teaches creationism alongside the science of evolutionary biology.
+Its honor code, called the "Liberty Way", emphasizes purity culture.

 Safety

 In 2017, the school invited Ray Rice, who had been videotaped beating his fiancée three years earlier, to give a lecture on domestic violence.
 In 2021, a dozen anonymous women sued the school, charging that it failed to curb domestic violence and sexual assault on campus.
 A 2021 ProPublica investigation found that "an ethos of sexual purity, as embodied by the Liberty Way, has led to school officials discouraging, dismissing and even blaming female students who have tried to come forward with claims of sexual assault."

+The school sought for years to conceal campus crime and safety statistics, according to a preliminary 2023 report by the U.S. Department of Education reviewed by the Washington Post.
+The report, whose findings may yet be appealed by the school, documents alleged violations of the Clery Act, which requires schools that receive federal money to disclose crime and safety statistics.
+Instead, the report indicates, university officials destroyed documentation and failed to notify the campus of sexual predators, bomb threats, and gas leaks.
+In March 2024 the U.S. Department of education fined the university $14 million for its treatment of sexual assault survivors and the misclassification or underreporting of crimes.
+Victims were afraid to report crimes for fear of reprisals or were punished for violating the student code by administrators.

 Demographics

 In fall 2017, the acceptance rate for new first-time, full-time students entering Liberty's resident program was 30%.
 In 2011, the overall acceptance rate, which includes online students, was 51 percent.
 Liberty University Online is an open enrollment institution.

-Liberty's black population has declined from 19.9 percent in 2011 to 10.4 percent in 2019.
-The Black graduation rate was 17 percent.
+Liberty's Black population has declined from 19.9 percent in 2011 to 10.4 percent in 2019, with a graduation rate of 17% among full-time Black students.